 The study population characteristics are depicted in Table 1.
-About two-third of the mothers (68%) held a high educational level compared to mothers with low or medium education (32%).
-During the months in summer and autumn, more dust samples have been obtained compared to winter and spring.
-There was very weak correlation between fungal and bacterial diversity (Spearman's Rho: -0.05).
-At the six-year follow-up, 27% of the children were sensitized to aero-allergens with 40% at ten years.
+About two-thirds of the mothers (68%) held a high educational level compared with mothers with low or medium education (32%).
+During the months in summer and autumn, more dust samples were obtained than in winter and spring.
+There was very weak correlation between fungal and bacterial diversity (Spearman's rho = -0.05).
+At the 6-year follow-up, 27% of the children were sensitized to aero-allergens, with 40% at 10 years.
 Ever wheezing at the age of 10 years was reported for 43% of the children.

-Regression analyses
+Regression Analyses